OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

    [...
 So we immediately write a test for it.]
    </blockquote>

-TDD grew out of `Extreme Programming <a href="http://www.xprogramming.com">`_, ad evolved from the simple XP idea of "build a little, test a little" during coding.
+TDD grew out of `Extreme Programming <a href="http://www.xprogramming.com">`_ and evolved from the simple XP idea of "build a little, test a little" during coding.
 Basically, your code always has a complete set of tests that exercises its capabilities, and you write new tests as you add to your code.